West Bank road tragedy mars young Israeli, Palestinian lives

 They torch Palestinian cars and houses, beat residents and scrawl hateful graffiti on buildings and holy sites.

-Israeli suspects in the West Bank are subject to civilian law, while their Palestinian neighbors face a 99 percent conviction rate in military courts.
+Israeli suspects in the West Bank are subject to civilian law, while their Palestinian neighbours face a 99 percent conviction rate in military courts.

 The boys' case has deepened mistrust and hardening hearts on both sides, as hopes for disentangling the two peoples and building two states through peace talks fades.